StereoSpike: Depth Learning with a Spiking Neural Network: Experiments

 \subsection{StereoSpike - ANN comparison}

 A lesson learnt from our study and \cite{spikeflownet} is that SNNs can encode information very optimally, even with binary values.
-While Spike-FlowNet used ANNs to decode the latent space representation, we only use spiking neurons without mixing real-valued intermediary predictions with integer spikes as in \cite{paredesvalles2021selfsupervised}.
+While Spike-FlowNet used ANNs to decode the latent space representation, we only use spiking neurons.
+In addition, we do not mix real-valued intermediary predictions with integer spikes as in \cite{paredesvalles2021selfsupervised}.
 SNNs can therefore efficiently encode information as well as decode it, even for large scale regression tasks.

 In an attempt to compare our model with fully-fledged ANNs, we trained equivalent ANN models.
-These models had a very similar architecture and output paradigm consisting in a pool of I-neurons; however, and with the idea of using the full power of analog models, we replaced IFNodes by common activation functions, used Batch Normalization (BN) \cite{Batchnorm} and trainable biases in convolution layers.
-Very surprisingly, these analog models showed much worse test metrics than their spiking counterparts (see Table \ref{table:snn_vs_ann}).
-It suggests that SNNs have better generalization abilities than ANNs.
-To our knowledge, this is one of the few --if not the first-- case of SNNs outperforming equivalent ANNs.

-The LeakyReLU ANN achieves the lowest training loss and among the lowest training MDE, but has the worst test metrics by a large margin, hinting at a strong overfitting.
-Network with step-like activations (Sigmoid, Tanh) show better results on test sets and higher error on training sets, therefore suggesting a reduced overfitting phenomenon.
-Finally, the StereoSpike network --equivalent to an ANN with Heaviside step function as activation-- achieves the best test loss and MDE but also the worst training metrics, therefore generalizing best, despite the absence of BN.
+These models had a exactly the same architecture and output paradigm consisting in a pool of I-neurons; however, and with the idea of using the full power of analog models, we replaced IFNodes by common activation functions, Nearest-Neighbor upsampling by bilinear upsampling, and used Batch Normalization (BN) \cite{Batchnorm} and trainable biases in convolution layers.
+As can be seen in Table \ref{table:snn_vs_ann}, the ANNs outperform the SNN on the training set, but not on the testing set.
+Specifically, the StereoSpike network --equivalent to an ANN with Heaviside step function as activation-- achieves the best test loss and MDE but also the worst training metrics, therefore generalizing best, despite the absence of BN.
+In other words, the ANNs overfit more than the SNN.
+This suggests that spikes, in addition to increasing hardware-friendliness, constitute an efficient regularization mechanism, causing the SNN to generalize better.
+To the best of our knowledge, it is the first time that this desirable regularization effect is reported - but of course, other regularization methods could be tried to limit overfitting in the ANNs (e.g. Dropout).